CMU-IDS-Spring-2024/building-an-interactive-data-science-dashboard-Prakruthi12345/README.md

 Like I mentioned previously, for nearly all of the drugs, there were much fewer incidents prior to 2013 when compared to more recent years.
 Additionally, I observed that from 2007 and 2012, the top drug was consistently cocaine.
 However, when the date/time range was extended until 2020, Alcohol became the top drug, and when extended until 2023, Fentanyl became the most prevalent drug in the incidents.

+3c:

+1. Did you notice any interesting patterns or trends in the dataset?

+2. Was it possible to understand how the dataset was different in the earlier years versus the more recent years?
+ a.
+If so, what were some differences?
+ b.
+If not, how would you suggest changing the dashboard to make differences easier to find?

+3. Are there any other features you wish were present in your dashboard to either make discovery easier or to explore alternative aspects of the dataset?

 3. Are there any other features you wish were present in your dashboard to either make discovery easier or to explore alternative aspects of the dataset?